 Participants will volunteer at various sites around the community in honor of Dr. King's vision for community outreach.
-T-shirts and dinner will be provided.
-Check-in begins at 2:00 pm in the Gaughan Center lobby.
+Registration is required - limited space available.
 This program is supported in part by a grant from the Vice Chancellor for Student Affairs and a grant from the Pepsi Diversity Program Fund.

 Questions?
 Email us at email@example.com.

 Showcase your creativity through poetry, dance, spoken word, song, etc. while addressing issues surrounding the work and legacy of Dr. Martin Luther King, Jr., including peace, equality and social justice.
 Prizes will be awarded.
 Like us on Facebook to find out more.
-Register in advance here.
+Click here to register for the competition.

-GRAND Prize includes an iPAD courtesy of the UNL Computer and Phone Store.
+GRAND Prize includes an iPAD mini courtesy of the UNL Computer and Phone Shop.